boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 ## Authenticator

-Next, we need an `Authenticator` instance from `remix-auth`.Before we go any further, just a small primer on [remix-auth](https://github.com/sergiodxa/remix-auth#overview).
+Next, we need an `Authenticator` instance from `remix-auth`.
+Before we go any further, just a small primer on [remix-auth](https://github.com/sergiodxa/remix-auth#overview).

 > Remix Auth is a complete open-source authentication solution for Remix.run applications.
 > Heavily inspired by Passport.js, but completely rewrote it from scratch to work on top of the Web Fetch API.
 Remix Auth can be dropped in to any Remix-based application with minimal setup.
 > As with Passport.js, it uses the strategy pattern to support the different authentication flows.
 Each strategy is published individually as a separate npm package.

-The `Authenticator` needs a sessionStorage instance to store the logged in user.For this we can rely on the `createCookieSessionStorage` from remix.
+The `Authenticator` needs a sessionStorage instance to store the logged-in user.
+For this, we can rely on the `createCookieSessionStorage` from remix.
 <!-- For strategy, we'll be using the `BoxyHQSAMLStrategy` from `remix-auth-saml` installed in the previous step. -->

 Create two files under `app` directory: